Frequently Asked Questions

 What will we be learning in the Saturday/West Covina classes?

 In my West Covina class, we will be covering basic belly dance moves, and traveling across the floor with them.
 We will also have the chance to discuss some of the different styles of Middle Eastern dance, folkloric dance, Al Jeel (modern pop), drum work, veil dance, classical and baladi (urban).
 I will introduce a number of different music artists to you and help you with costume ideas.
 We will then be putting together the moves we learn into choreographies which I create, so that you can practice and if you wish, perform.
 One of the best things about belly dance is that it has something to suit everyone; it will be my aim to help you find your style and gain the confidence to dance with it.
 If you find a particular step doesn’t suit you, don’t give up; leave it for a few weeks, then try again.
 Some of the steps we will try to use muscles we don’t normally use or need a flexibility we don’t all have.
 Given time, your body will adjust and the ones will come more easily.
 Having said that, belly dance should be natural and relaxing.
 The main thing to remember is to enjoy yourself!

 What will we learn at Mik Nao Dance Studio (Tuesday night classes)?

 My Tuesday night classes are all about Choreography and Staging for Performance.
-If you want to perform with a student troupe, you have the option of learning my choreographies and dancing with the Desert Dragons at local events and studio recitals.
+If you want to perform with a student troupe, you have the option of learning my choreographies and dancing with the Mik Nao Dance Studio's belly dance troupe at local events and studio recitals.
 I recommend having some dance experience, but I will break down all choreography so it is easy to learn and practice.
 If you are new to dance, I recommend taking the 7:00pm class on Drills & Technique with Ms. Ellie and my 8:00pm Choreography class to put it all together.